Deauville: History

-Until 1860, Deauville was led by a series of mayors and slowly gained renown for its horse farming and for cultivating sainfoin.
+Until 1860, Deauville was governed by a succession of mayors and gradually became know for its horse breeding and the cultivation ofsainfoin.
 Duc Charles Auguste Louis Joseph de Morny, the half brother of the emperor Napoleon III, transformed Deauville into a more travelled resort on request of his wife Sofia Sergeyevna Trubetskaya and her friend, art collector Konstantin Rudanovsky.

 Before the death of the Duc in 1865, certain key investments were made that would transform Deauville's history, including a railway from Paris to Deauville, the Deauville hippodrome, and a small casino.
 Within three years, over forty villas were constructed in the surrounding area, and 200 rooms, as well as other accommodations, were finalized in the Grand Hotel. the Duc de Morny also established the construction of a church and a school in 1863.
 In the same year, "La Terrasse" was created.
 La Terrasse was a complex for hydrotherapeutic baths and other cures, as well as a 1,800-metre promenade along the seaside.